 The planning area of the Bozeman 2020 Community Plan includes the City of Bozemanas well as a quarter- to one-mile area beyond the City limits.
 The jurisdictional area of the Bozeman 2020 plan is limited to the area within the corporate limits of Bozeman.
 However, the plan itself considers areas outside of the current City limits; but the plan is only an advisory document for those areas not within the City.
 The intent is to provide guidance to real estate owners and public officials as properties are annexed in the future, and to provide a means of coordination between City and County planning efforts.

-What information does Bozeman’s 2020 plan contain?
+What information does Bozeman’s 2020 Growth policy contain?

 - Community goals and objectives;

 - Maps and text describing an inventory of the existing characteristics and features of the community;

 - Projected trends for the life of the policy;

 - A description of policies, regulations, and other measures to be implemented in order to achieve the goals and objectives;

 - A strategy for the development, maintenance, and replacement of public infrastructure;

 - A plan for implementing and updating the growth policy;

 - A statement of how the governing bodies will coordinate and cooperate with other jurisdictions;